srushtiupase9/SKILLLAB_PROR-2026-Zenith/README.md

 What is the smallest version of this project that still delivers the core experience?

 **Response:**
+The minimum usable version of this project includes basic connections of a temperature sensor, gas sensor, and touch sensor with a program that reads their values.

+The program should be able to detect when the temperature exceeds a certain limit, when gas is present, or when the touch sensor is pressed, and display appropriate messages on the screen.
+Even without additional features, this setup is sufficient to demonstrate real-time sensing and alert indication through simple outputs.

 ## 4.3 Stretch Features

 What features are nice to have but not essential?
+- Displaying alerts on a mobile or web interface instead of only on a screen
+- Adding buzzer or LED indicators for instant physical alerts
+- Storing sensor data for future analysis
+- Setting threshold-based automatic alerts for temperature
+- Sending notifications to caregivers using SMS or app integration
+- Making the setup wireless for easier placement

 ---